hp4k1h5/agora/docs/bots/README.md

 by adding a `$symbol` to the command.

 If you start a bot twice, the first bot will be stopped before the bot is started again with new params.
+Currently the only way to run a function on multiple stocks is to follow the practice shown in [bots.js](../../bots.js), which is to export the same function twice, under different names.

 ## development

+- A fix for function naming.

-Work is in development on a socket based interface to allow independent bot runtimes that can be monitored from the iexcli interface.
+- Work is in development on a socket based interface to allow independent bot runtimes that can be monitored from the iexcli interface.